 - Tax benefits – Owning rental property lowers your taxable income through depreciation and mortgage interest tax deduction.

-How to Get Started with House Hacking in 2021
+How to Get Started with House Hacking

 Study the real estate market